open-xchange/appsuite-middleware/documentation/components/oauth.md

 If your OX server is reachable only via one host name, you won't have to do anything.
 If it is reachable by more than one host name, create or open the file `/opt/openexchange/etc/deferrer.properties` and set the properties therein as such:

  `com.openexchange.http.deferrer.url=https://mymaindomain.invalid`

+# Installation

+Install via your OS's package manager the package `open-xchange-oauth`.
+This package provides all necessary authentication mechanisms for the following OAuth providers:

+* Box
+* Dropbox
+* Flickr
+* Google
+* Microsoft
+* Twitter
+* Yahoo
+* Xing